ycm-core/YouCompleteMe/README.md

     Inside Vim, type `:version`.
 Look at the first two to three lines of output;
     it should say `Vi IMproved 7.3` and then below that, `Included patches:
     1-X`, where X will be some number.
 That number needs to be 584 or higher.

+    If your version of Vim is not recent enough, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

     After you have made sure that you have Vim 7.3.584+, type the following in
     Vim: `:has('python')`.
 The output should be 1.
 If it's 0, then get a version